REST API integration

 REST API readiness

-The REST API exposes probe endpoints (/api/rest/probes/) to monitor the platform, REST API and applications liveliness, startup, and readiness.
+The REST API exposes probe endpoints (/api/rest/probes/) designed to monitor the platform, REST API, and application liveliness, startup, and readiness.
+These endpoints do not require authentication.

 REST API documentation

-To Access the REST API Documentation:
+To access the REST API documentation:

 2. Click the REST API link on the Welcome page.